pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

   )
 $

+Unless otherwise stated, the cat modifiers only apply if the action card is used in a hex with a cat token.
+The cat modifiers are applied for each cat token in the hex.

 == Corruption
 #design-note(
-  comment: "corruption level exists as a skill level check, hopefully this will encourage players to specialize their AP and also increase Optimism level", )[
+  comment: "Corruption level exists as a skill level check; hopefully this will encourage players to specialize their AP and also increase optimism level.", )[
   The corruption level is randomized on each tile.
   Corruption level determines the minimum skill level required to transmute the garbage.
-Players need to roll a six-sided dice (1D6) for the corruption level for each resource (i.e. water, plant, and animal).
+Players need to roll a six-sided dice (1D6) for the corruption level for each resource (i.e., water, plant, and animal).
+  E.g., Level three corruption requires a minimum of level three skill.

-  Rolling to check for corruption level #highlight[does NOT] consume AP.
+  Rolling to check for corruption level does not consume AP.
+  Corruption does not spread.
+]

 The players can only check for corruption level on the hex they're standing on.

-  Corruption #highlight[does NOT] spread.
-]

 == Garbage
 There is three garbage per hex.
 Transmuting one garbage consumes one AP.
 The resources stack multiplicatively and can spill into other tiles depending on the stacking level.

-/ 1 stack: spill into 1 other hex decided by player
-/ 2 stack: spill into 3 hex decided by player
+/ 1 stack: can spill into 1 other hex, decided by player / 2 stack: can spill into 3 hex, decided by player
-/ 3 stack: spill into all neighbors
+/ 3 stack: can spill into all neighbors

 Some resources have requirements.